vikasp52/NewsApp/README.md

-# unfound
+# NewsApp

-A new Flutter application.
+A new Flutter News Application.

 ## Getting Started